 Sissinghurst Castle, in Kent, England, is not really a castle but the ruins of one.
 The tower where writer Vita Sackville-West had her study is castle-like, but the rest of the buildings are low and long, with a few cottages and barns dotted around.
 Vita and her husband, Harold Nicolson, used one building for eating, and another for keeping the children and nanny–at a safe distance.
-The South Cottage, a small Elizabethan dwelling, housed a flower-cutting room on the ground floor (with a sink and a stone floor), a tiny sitting room, and bedrooms for the grownups upstairs.
+The South Cottage, a small Elizabethan dwelling, houses a flower-cutting room on the ground floor (with a sink and a stone floor), a tiny sitting room, and bedrooms for the grownups upstairs.
 The “sunset garden” is outside the front door of South Cottage.

 Photographs by Kendra Wilson for Gardenista.

 Above: South Cottage, and Harold’s garden chair.
 Vita and Harold liked to keep pots around the area where they sat, for scent and movable color.
 Lemon verbena was a particular favorite, to be crushed between the fingers while reading.

 Above: All the garden rooms at Sissinghurst were created for living in, outdoors.
 The Cottage Garden was a place to sit before dusk, while the White Garden was somewhere to eat at night, with the flowers still visible and still sending out scent.
 For a similar show of orange, you can start Lilium Superbum, also known as Turk’s Cap Lily, from seed.
 A packet of seeds is $2 from Prairie Moon Nursery.